-Today, many events have been inspired by the colorful festivities, including the Color Run 5K and the Festival of Colors Music Tour.
+Today, many popular events have been inspired by Holi's colorful festivities including the Color Run 5K and the Festival of Colors Music Tour.

 Want to learn more?
 Check out the Kelvin Smith Library's Holi Resource Guide.

 On Friday, April 1, 2022, the Center for International Affairs will resume Case Western Reserve's tradition of celebrating Holi with our annual event featuring lots of colored powder, Indian street food, water games and other traditions associated with Holi!
 Members of the community planning to attend should be aware that CWRU students will be prioritized in color throws and at the food tables.

 Registration via CampusGroups will provide further event details.